Vincent Favrat

 Sovereignty and Independence: The UBS Example

-When addressing infrastructure dependence concerns, Favrat posed a provocative question about financial sector sovereignty. « Do you want like UBS to run, it's like taking platform GPT, I mean open AI for the banking system.
-Is that the Swiss sovereignty in terms of data protection or do we need something else? »
+The European scaling potential addresses sovereignty concerns while leveraging Swiss precision.
+When addressing infrastructure dependence concerns, Favrat posed a provocative question about financial sector sovereignty. « Do you want like UBS to use the GPT models for your clients, I mean open AI for the banking system?
+Is that the Swiss sovereignty we want in terms of data protection or do we need something else? »

 This example illustrates broader implications for European technological independence, positioning inference infrastructure as critical national security and economic sovereignty infrastructure rather than merely commercial advantage.